Dedicated May 31st, 2018

 Partners: Tulsa City-County Library, the OSU Division of Institutional Diversity, Oklahoma Department of Libraries, University of Oklahoma Center for Democracy and Culture, Oklahoma Historical Society, Oklahoma Library Association, Tulsa Community College, Friends of Oklahoma Center for the Book, Duke University’s John Hope Franklin Center for Interdisciplinary & International Studies and John Hope Franklin Research Center, Magic City Books, Taylor Entertainment Group, Tulsa Artist Fellowship, Oklahoma Humanities, Tulsa World Media Company, and Tulsa Community Foundation.

-The John Hope Franklin Reconciliation Park in Tulsa, Oklahoma, was dedicated a Literary Landmark in honor of the late Dr. John Hope Franklin.
-Dr. Franklin (1915-2009) was born in Rentiesville, Oklahoma.
-His landmark book, “From Slavery to Freedom: A History of Negro Americans,” (1947) has sold more than 3.5 million copies in nine editions.
+The John Hope Franklin Reconciliation Park in Tulsa, Oklahoma, was dedicated a Literary Landmark in honor of the late Dr. John Hope Franklin (1915-2009).
+Born in the all-Black town of Rentiesville, Oklahoma during legal segregation.
+His landmark book, “From Slavery to Freedom: A History of African Americans,” first published in 1947, is now in its 10th published edition.

-The Literary Landmark dedication took place on the anniversary of the Tulsa Race Riot/Massacre.
-The ceremony began at the corner of Archer Street and Greenwood Avenue with a memorial walk to the Park, then opened with a welcome from Reuben Gant, Executive Director of the Center, and a prayer offered by Reverend Debra Garfinkel.
+The Literary Landmark dedication took place on the anniversary of the 1921 Tulsa Race Riot/Massacre.
+The ceremony began at the corner of Archer Street and Greenwood Avenue, the heart of the once thriving African-American business district, with a memorial walk to the Park, then opened with a welcome from Reuben Gant, Executive Director of the John Hope Franklin Center for Reconciliation, and a prayer offered by Reverend Debra Garfinkel.
 Tulsa City Councilor Vanessa Hall-Harper and State Representative Regina Goodwin read city and state proclamations, respectively.
 The ceremony was hosted by OSU Library Professor Karen Neurohr and Tulsa writer Michael Wallis.
-The Taylor Entertainment Jazz Trio and the Reconciliation Community Choir provided musical entertainment during the ceremony along with a live painting by Dawn Tree.
+The Taylor Entertainment Jazz Trio and the Reconciliation Community Choir provided musical entertainment during the ceremony along with a live painting by Oklahoma City artist Dawn Tree.

 Mr. John W. Franklin, son of Dr. John Hope Franklin and Senior Manager, Office of External Affairs, Smithsonian Institution National Museum of African American History & Culture, delivered a dedication speech as he accepted the award on his father’s behalf.
 The dedication was live-streamed on Facebook by the Center for Poets and Writers at OSU-Tulsa.